Instructional Technology Professional Development Training

 Many instructors who teach face-to-face, remote and hybrid courses use attendance data as part of their students' overall grades.
 In this session we will look at the Blackboard Attendance tool.
 You will learn how instructors can use the Blackboard Attendance tool for each class meeting to mark whether a student is present, late, absent, or excused.
 You will learn how instructors can use attendance as part of grade calculations just as you can for an assignment grade column.
 You will learn that when using Collaborate, attendance data can be sent directly to the Attendance tool in the course.
 Lastly, you will learn how Attendance data can easily be exported at the end of the semester as a CSV file for record keeping.

-Blackboard Attendance Session Dates
+Blackboard Ultra Attendance Session Dates

 Date Time Location

-Tuesday, April 1 12:30 p.m. - 1:00 p.m.
+Tuesday, June 17 1:00 p.m. - 1:30 p.m.
 Webinar (online)

-Blackboard Grade Center Session Dates
+Blackboard Ultra Gradebook Session Dates

 Date Time Location

-Wednesday, April 9 4:00 p.m. - 5:00 p.m.
+Tuesday, June 3 1:00 p.m. - 2:00 p.m.
 Webinar (online)

-Wednesday, May 7 4:00 p.m. - 5:00 p.m.
+Wednesday, June 18 3:30 p.m. - 4:30 p.m.
 Webinar (online)

 Collaborate is an interactive web conferencing tool built inside of Blackboard.
-In this session, you will learn how to add the Collaborate tool link in your course shell and how to create a Collaborate session.
+In this session, you will learn how to add Collaborate to your course shell and how to create a Collaborate session.
 You will explore the basic design interface of a Collaborate session as well as do a deep dive into the session settings.
 You will learn how to share content, interact using the chat tool and utilize the whiteboard, polling and breakout groups features to maximize student engagement.
 You will also learn how to record your Collaborate sessions, access your recordings and utilize the auto-captioning feature.
 Finally, you will learn how to access attendance, polling and recording usage reports.

 Collaborate for Beginners Session Dates